convox/docs/docs/reference/rack-parameters/EcsPollInterval.md

 # EcsPollInterval

-How often (in seconds) to poll ECS for service updates (to inject into the app logs).
+How often (in seconds) to poll ECS for service updates (to inject into the App logs).

 | Default value  | `1` |

 ## Use Cases

-- Increase the polling interval if you experience ECS API rate limiting or throttling, especially on racks with many services.
+- Increase the polling interval if you experience ECS API rate limiting or throttling, especially on Racks with many Services.
 - Reduce to sub-second if faster event visibility is needed (note: the minimum effective value is `1`).
-- Set to a higher value (e.g., `5` or `10`) on large racks to reduce the number of ECS API calls and stay within AWS service limits.
+- Set to a higher value (e.g., `5` or `10`) on large Racks to reduce the number of ECS API calls and stay within AWS service limits.

 ## Additional Information